About the show

 How do things work in the chat box?

 Do I have to be logged in to chat?

 Yes.
 Due to a system limitation of not being able to ban troublesome anonymous users, we have disabled anonymous chatting altogether.
-If you create a Justin.tv account, you can add Fredarting to your favorites and receive an e-mail notice when Fred begins a broadcast.
+If you create a Twitch.tv account, you can add Fredarting to your favorites and receive an e-mail notice when Fred begins a broadcast.